A Semi-Smooth Newton Algorithm for High-Dimensional Nonconvex Sparse Learning: Acknowledgment

 \section{Acknowledgment}

-The authors are grateful to the editor, the associate editor and three anonymous referees for their many constructive and insightful comments that have led to significant improvements in the article.
-The authors also would like to thank Professor Defeng Sun for the helpful discussion on the algorithm.
+The authors are grateful to the editor, the associate editor and the referees for their many constructive and insightful comments that led to significant improvements in the article.
+The authors also would like to thank Professor Defeng Sun for helpful discussions on the semi-smooth Newton method and related topics, and appreciate Doctor Yicheng Kang of Bentley University for his careful reading of the paper and helpful suggestions in the writing.